Diego Luna: Acting

 Luna acted in his first play at age seven.
 As a child actor, he appeared in several telenovelas and films.
 In 1992, he had arcs on Televisa's El abuelo y yo and Ángeles sin paraíso.
 As a teenager, Luna was part of the main casts of El premio mayor (1995–1996) and La vida en el espejo (1999–2000), playing the main characters' son; he also starred in the films Un hilito de sangre (A Trickle of Blood; 1995), El cometa (The Comet; 1999), and Un dulce olor a muerte (A Sweet Scent of Death; 1995), all which made him a teen star.
-He had small roles in the films Todo el poder (Gimme the Power; 2000) and Before Night Falls (2000), Luna's first international film.
+He had small roles in the films Todo el poder (Gimme the Power; 2000) and Before Night Falls (2000).

 Luna starred as Tenoch Iturbide alongside Gael García Bernal in Y tu mamá también (2001), a Mexican road trip film directed by Alfonso Cuarón.
 A critical and box office success, the role brought him international stardom.
-The film was the beginning series of high-profile collaborations with childhood friend García Bernal, with whom he would costar in several films and go on to establish Canana Films.
+The film was the beginning of a series of high-profile collaborations with childhood friend García Bernal, with whom he would costar in several films and go on to establish Canana Films.
 For these roles and others, the two are considered to be faces of the Nuevo Cine Mexicano film movement.

 In the following two years, Luna acted in Mexican films along with English-language productions like the miniseries Fidel, Vampires: Los Muertos, the Kevin Costner western Open Range, and the Academy Award-winning Frida.
 He starred in the 2003 film Nicotina, which was critically and commercially successful in Mexico.
-2004 was a significant year for Luna as he starred in Steven Spielberg's The Terminal alongside Tom Hanks, the Dirty Dancing: Havana Nights (a Cuban-based reimagining of Dirty Dancing), and the indie crime film Criminal opposite John C. Reilly.
+2004 was a significant year for Luna as he starred in Steven Spielberg's The Terminal alongside Tom Hanks, the film Dirty Dancing: Havana Nights (a Cuban-based reimagining of Dirty Dancing), and the indie crime film Criminal alongside John C. Reilly.
 He subsequently had starring roles in the films Fade to Black (2006) and Harmony Korine's Mister Lonely (2007), and also appeared in the critically acclaimed biopic Milk (2008).
 In Spanish-language film, he starred in Sólo Dios sabe opposite Alice Braga (Only God Knows; 2006), crime thriller Solo quiero caminar (Walking Vengeance; 2008)—for which he was nominated for a Goya Award—and the soccer comedy Rudo y Cursi (2008), one of the highest grossing Mexican films of all time.